-This report has been prepared in behalf of Ian Campbell in support of a Development Application to Douglas Shire Council for a Development Permit for Material Change of Use for the purpose of a Dwelling Unit/Multiple Dwelling Unit of premises at Unit 22, 9 Grant Street, Port Douglas and described as Lot 12 on SP154579.
+This report has been prepared in behalf of William Conway in support of a Development Application to Douglas Shire Council for a Development Permit for Material Change of Use for the purpose of a Dwelling Unit/Multiple Dwelling Unit of premises at Unit 31, 9 Grant Street, Port Douglas and described as Lot 21 on SP154579.

-The application premises is an existing two bedroom self contained motel unit located on the second floor of an existing mixed use development on the corner of Macrossan Street and Grant Street, Port Douglas.
-It contains an area of 107m and contains two bedrooms, living/dining and kitchen and two balconies with one access from the living area and one accessed from the main bedroom.
+The application premises is an existing Caretakers unit located on the second floor of an existing mixed use development on the corner of Macrossan Street and Grant Street, Port Douglas.
+It has a Gross Floor Area of 257m, including balcony area of 26m.
+Access to the balcony is directly from the main living area and overlooks the intersection of Grant Street and Warner Street.

-Associated with the premises is an allocated car parking space that forms part if the title and is located in a secure basement.
+Associated with the premises are two allocated car parking spaces that form part of the title and are located in a secure basement.